learn-co-curriculum/intro-to-tdd-rspec-and-learn/README.md

 Before writing any code, our test suite is failing because a line of code within it, namely the line `age_of_person = current_age_for_birth_year(1984)`, tried calling a method, `current_age_for_birth_year`, which we expected to have been defined, but has yet to be defined, thus resulting in a `NoMethodError`.

 We can run our test suite as many times as we want, it's totally free.
-In fact, we suggest that every time you make a change to your code and think it might solve something in the test, run the test suite again, it's free.
-Run the test suite a lot, and read the errors, they are clues.
+In fact, we suggest that every time you make a change to your code and think it might solve something in the test, run the test suite again.
+Run the test suite a lot, get instant feedback, read the errors, they are clues.
 It's totally cool to have errors, a big part of programming is simply getting past the current error your test suite raises and getting to a new error.
 Progressing through errors until your tests pass is a very normal development cycle.

 ### Making Our Tests Pass

 So, we conceptually understand what we're trying to build, a method called `current_age_for_birth_year`, that when given an argument of a year of birth, `current_age_for_birth_year(1984)`, returns the age of a person, `31`.
-Our test suite actually executes this code and compares the result of it to the desired outcome, failing until the expectation and the outcome are equal.
+Our test suite actually tries to executes this code and compares the result of it to the desired outcome, failing until the expectation and the outcome are equal.

 The first error thrown by the test suite is that our code, defined in `current_age_for_birth_year.rb`, was expected to define a method called `current_age_for_birth_year`, but did not, resulting in our `NoMethodError`.